symfony/symfony-docs/security/remember_me.rst

 For more information on securing services or methods in this way, see :doc:`/security/securing_services`.

-.. _token_in_database:
+.. _remember-me-token-in-database:

 Storing Remember Me Tokens in the Database
 ------------------------------------------

-By default, tokens are stored in a cookie.
-You can choose to store the token in a database, to not have a (hashed) version of the password in a cookie.
+The token contents, including the hashed version of the user password, are stored by default in cookies.
+If you prefer to store them in a database, use the :class:`Symfony\\Bridge\\Doctrine\\Security\\RememberMe\\DoctrineTokenProvider` class provided by the Doctrine Bridge.

-The DoctrineBridge comes with a :class:`Symfony\\Bridge\\Doctrine\\Security\\RememberMe\\DoctrineTokenProvider` class that you can use.
-In order to use the ``DoctrineTokenProvider``, you first need to register it as a service:
+First, you need to register ``DoctrineTokenProvider`` as a service:

 .. configuration-block::